 Happy Earth Day everyone!
 Today we want to feature an array of eco friendly handbags.
 From cotton canvas to vegan, these designs are eco friendly and sure to put a smile on Mother Nature’s face.
 We are bringing you bags from the well-known Marc Jacobs as well as PurseBlog favorite Hayden Harnett.
-We also are highlighting newcomer Matt & Nat, known for their design-centric, eco friendly and vegan accessories.

 Since Earth Day is upon us, let’s take a few minutes to think about what the future of eco-friendly fashion might be.
 Low-chemical tanning and hand-woven materials are all well and good, but there are a lot of smaller companies out there with new ideas and fresh takes on what exactly constitutes suitable handbag-making materials.